 So, what do we watch?
 (The content conundrum)

-Even if your TV has the latest and greatest HDR, color reproduction, and 4K UHD tech, much of what you watch won’t be able to take advantage of all that awesome.
-Hollywood, of course, is working quickly to remedy this issue, but HDR content is currently on the limited side, even more so than 4K.
-Below are a few of the easiest and most available ways to get started.
+Even if your TV has the latest and greatest HDR support, color reproduction, and 4K UHD tech, much of what you watch won’t be able to take advantage of all that awesomeness.
+While HDR content is currently more limited than even 4K, Hollywood, of course, is working quickly to remedy this issue.
+Below are a few of the easiest and most readily available ways to get your HDR fix.

 Ultra HD Blu-ray

-Offering the highest-quality delivery method for a top-quality HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary new surround sound codecs like Dolby Atmos, and DTS:X. The recent update to HDMI 2.0a was essentially based entirely around clearing the way for High Dynamic Range devices, including new Blu-ray players, and other set-top devices.
+Offering the highest-quality delivery method for a top-tier HDR experience at home, UHD Blu-ray allows for 4K UHD resolution, HDR and color expansion, and revolutionary surround sound codecs like Dolby Atmos, and DTS:X. The most recent HDMI format update was largely based around clearing the way for High Dynamic Range devices, including new Blu-ray players, and other set-top devices.

-As a major provider of video, it probably comes as little surprise that Netflix was one of the first companies to announce it would support HDR.
+As a major provider of video, it probably comes as little surprise that Netflix was one of the first companies to announce HDR support.
 That made it somewhat strange when the company quietly rolled out HDR on Marco Polo (a title that it had announced would be getting HDR) without notifying anyone.

-Marco Polo has been joined by a number of other Netflix Originals, including Marvel’s Daredevil, Jessica Jones, and Luke Cage, as well as movies like The Do-Over and The Ridiculous Six.
+Marco Polo was joined by a number of other Netflix Originals, including Marvel’s Daredevil, Jessica Jones, and Luke Cage series, as well as movies like The Do-Over and The Ridiculous Six.
 HDR titles from Netflix are available in both HDR10 and Dolby Vision formats.

-Like Netflix, Amazon announced fairly early on that it would be offering titles in HDR.
-A number of movies including Fury, Elysium, and The Amazing Spiderman 2 are available via Amazon Prime Video.
-Amazon also provides much of its original programming in HDR.
-Shows featuring HDR include Man in the High Castle, Transparent seasons 1 and 2, Mozart in the Jungle seasons 1 and 2, Bosch, and Red Oaks.
-It’s likely that most if not all of Amazon’s future original programming will also be available with HDR.
+Like Netflix, Amazon announced HDR support fairly early on.
+A number of HDR films are available via Amazon Prime Video, along with many of its original series, including Man in the High Castle, Transparent, Mozart in the Jungle and Red Oaks.
+It’s likely that most if not all of Amazon’s future original programming will also be available in HDR.

 Amazon initially only supported HDR10, but in June of 2016 the company added support for Dolby Vision.
-At the time, the company said that more titles were available in HDR10, with a subset available with Dolby Vision, but added that it planned to offer more than 150 hours of HDR content in both formats by the end of 2016.
+At the time, the company said that more titles were available in HDR10, with a subset available with Dolby Vision, but it added over 100 hours of HDR content in both formats by the end of 2016.

 One of the earliest providers of 4K programming, Vudu was also quick to offer HDR support.
-The service offers one of the largest libraries of 4K movies and TV shows available for rent or purchase, and many of them are available with HDR as well as Dolby Atmos object-based surround sound.
+The service offers one of the largest libraries of 4K movies and TV shows available for rent or purchase, many with HDR as well as Dolby Atmos surround sound.

 Currently, Vudu’s HDR offerings are only available in Dolby Vision.
-This looks like it could change in the near future, however, as the company recently said in a statement to Forbes that it expected to add support for HDR10.
-When exactly this might be is still up in the air.
+This looks like it could change in the near future, however, as the company has disclosed plans to support HDR10.
+When exactly this might happen is still up in the air.

 What about gaming?

-While most guides focus on passive viewing experiences while talking about HDR, game consoles are quickly becoming an important part of the discussion.
+While most guides focus on passive viewing experiences for HDR, game consoles are quickly becoming an important part of the discussion.
 With the PlayStation 4 Pro and Xbox One S, Sony and Microsoft have thrown their respective hats into the the HDR ring, but it can be a much more complicated to access all that sparkly goodness than you might expect.

 Xbox One S

 We’re kicking off with Microsoft’s update to the Xbox One because it’s a much simpler story overall.
 While the first-generation Xbox One didn’t feature support for either 4K or HDR, the revamped version features both.
-In addition to 4K support, complete with HDMI 2.0a and HDCP 2.2, HDR10 is supported for both games and general entertainment purposes, though the other competing standard, Dolby Vision, is not.
+In addition to 4K support (complete with HDMI 2.0a and HDCP 2.2) HDR10 is supported for both games and general entertainment purposes, though Dolby Vision is not.

 Bill Roberson/Digital Trends

-Streaming in HDR is currently limited to Netflix, but other streaming services are upscaled to 4K.
-Microsoft has even taken things a step further by including an Ultra HD Blu-ray drive built-in, meaning you get twice the bang for the buck — especially considering that the Xbox One S is priced competitively with many UHD Blu-ray players currently on the market.
+Xbox streaming in HDR is currently limited to Netflix, but Microsoft has taken things a step further by including an Ultra HD Blu-ray drive built-in, meaning you get twice the bang for the buck — especially considering the Xbox One S is priced competitively with many UHD Blu-ray players currently on the market.

 The system does not, however, support native 4K Ultra HD content for gaming.
 Instead, video is upscaled to 4K.
 On the bright side, HDR is supported for a number of games, including Battlefield 1, Gears of War 4, and Forza Horizon 3.